kevinaangstadt/rapid/README.md

         report;
     }

+###Auto-Tuning Tessellation
+When compiling for a spatial architecture like the Automata Processor, producing the smallest (in terms of hardware resources) design possible is important.
+This allows for more widgets or macros to be loaded and executed in parallel on the device.
+Placement and routing algorithms, however, become less efficient as more hardware resources are used.

+We have developed an auto-tuning tessellation technique to help balance these two factors when developing for the AP.
+We leverage the AP runtime's ability to load several designs and execute in parallel.
+Loading occurs on a block level (a block is a subregion of the AP's spatial layout).
+The RAPID compiler can extract repeated portions of a program (for example when the same macro is applied to an array of strings) and compile the design once.
+At runtime, this design can be loaded repeatedly to support all of the strings in the array.

+An extracted design, however, might not use all of the resources within a given block or collection of blocks.
+To mitigate this, the compiler can try to use these resources with additional copies of the design.

+To use the tiling optimization, pass in the `--tiling` flag to the compiler:

+    $ ./rapid --tiling program.ap

+The compiler will output a mapping of array offsets to STE (state) identifiers which can be used for symbol replacement.
+In the future, symbol replacement will be handled by a runtime library.

 ##Current To-Do items:
 - [ ] Add additional documentation on language constructs
-- [ ] Update interpreter to current langauge specification
+- [ ] Update interpreter to current language specification
-- [ ] Add in driver code to allow for offloading of RAPID programs
+- [ ] Add in library code to allow for offloading of RAPID programs

 ##Known Issues: